Zwerg93/Musictech/README.md

 # todo

-Design!
+Design! <br>
-Add profile side
+Add profile side <br>
-add possibility to update your Profile and see your stats add possibility to delete files, add them to a playlist add possibility to create new playlists add function to play songs after the last one has stopped add algorithm for favourite songs (and maybe for searching songs) add volumne slider add feedack for user when he uses a feature of the app (like upload, add to playlist and so on) mark songs which are in the favourits playlist with a filled heart get rid of the bootstrap look (color and so on) work on the design for pc and laptops
+add possibility to update your Profile and see your stats <br>
+add possibility to delete files, add them to a playlist <br>
+add possibility to create new playlists <br>
+add function to play songs after the last one has stopped <br>
+add algorithm for favourite songs (and maybe for searching songs) <br>
+add volumne slider <br>
+add feedack for user when he uses a feature of the app (like upload, add to playlist and so on) <br>
+mark songs which are in the favourits playlist with a filled heart <br>
+get rid of the bootstrap look (color and so on) <br>
+work on the design for pc and laptops <br>
-CI/CD
+CI/CD <br>
-make a docker file to start everything (server, client and database) and maybe run everything naitive release a first executable file recommend new songs
+make a docker file to start everything (server, client and database) and maybe run everything naitive <br>
+release a first executable file  <br>
+recommend new songs <br>
-!add api to server, which looks in youtube trends for new songs and add them to a playlist "trends" (offline music) native app connect multible browser where the same user is logged in (multi stream) and control the devices
+!add api to server, which looks in youtube trends for new songs and add them to a playlist "trends" <br>
+(offline music) <br>
+native app <br>
+connect multible browser where the same user is logged in (multi stream) and control the devices <br>